 Support & Resources

-Each school selected for an Educator Empowerment Award will receive $125,000 in financial support as well as access to expert consultants and coaches, individualized leadership development plans, and the opportunity to engage with some of the nation’s best schools.
+Each school selected for an Educator Empowerment Award receives $125,000 in financial support as well as access to expert consultants and coaches, individualized leadership development plans, and the opportunity to engage with some of the nation’s best schools.

 Application & Selection